nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 - A computation can be executed in parallel.
 - Computations can be distributed on multiple machines.
 - Computation can be added, restarted or removed without stopping the processing or data loss.
-- Computations are fault tolerant and can define an error handling strategy.
+- Computations are fault-tolerant and can define an error handling strategy.
 - Streams capacity is only limited by disk size, there is no need to introduce back pressure to slow down producers.
 - Streams are persisted during a retention period, all records are kept.
 It is possible to debug, tune and test new features easily.
 - Messages exchanged by computations can be validated according to an Avro schema taking care of message evolution and interoperability.